top of page

 Tim Ellis

-The Baldr Experiment: A Strange Journey (ground zero, budget zero)
+The Baldr Experiment: Chapter 1 - A Strange Journey

-As they say in the Rocky Horror Picture Show, “I would like, if I may…to take you on a strange journey”.
+Ground Zero.
+Budget Zero.
+Where it all begins As they say in the Rocky Horror Picture Show, “I would like, if I may…to take you on a strange journey”.
 One of creativity, curiosity, and the occasional “What does this button do?” moment.
 It all began, not with lightning or mad science (though there was plenty of coffee fuelled chaos), but a thought, “How can somebody who has spent their entire life on the story side of games, not the technical side, create a game?”
-I’ve spent years watching our incredible developers conjur
+I’ve spent y

 Rachel Barton